 ROC City Learning Pods opened initially at the Phillis Wheatley Library and Lincoln Library for free to 24 city students who are enrolled in the Rochester City School District, parochial, or charter schools and whose parents are working and cannot be home to supervise their children’s remote learning.
-Two other pods will open for 24 additional children at the Charlotte and Lyell libraries in mid-November.
+Two other pods opened for 24 additional children at the Charlotte and Lyell branch libraries a few months later.

-Plans are to offer this small-group program in other spaces in the city, such as local churches, to accommodate a total of 108 students.
+Plans are to expand this small-group program to other spaces in the city, such as local churches, to accommodate a total of 108 students.

 The program, which runs from 9 a.m. to 3 p.m. on weekdays, is free to participants because of a $55,000 grant from Rochester Area Community Foundation.
 It is the first grant from a recently established Racial Equity Growth Fund to support innovative ideas to form BIPOC-led nonprofits, invest in BIPOC nonprofit leaders and their career development, and provide funding for racial equity education and training, primarily for small businesses.